Let’s encrypt! It’s easy!

 Still waiting for pipe-lining to become mainstream

-An article, posted about 9 years ago filed in https, spdy, rails, cache, asycnhronous, pipe-lining, pipelining, http, internet, speed, requests, optimize & browser.
+An article, posted more than 9 years ago filed in https, spdy, rails, cache, asycnhronous, pipe-lining, pipelining, http, internet, speed, requests, optimize & browser.

 Sometimes I get a bit upset about a state a project I get to work on is in.
 Recently I came across a project which frontend served over 30 files that could be reduced easily to about 10.
 I got upset because to me it is like one of the basic things you have to be aware of as a web developer.
 I told the others working on the project that is a problem that should be fixed, to optimize speed.
 But later that day, in bed, I started wondering because the pages were served using HTTPS: was I actually correctin stating it as a problem?
 Well, currently still yes.